 After I got the goods live on my site, I cruised over to Amazon to check the reviews on the hard copy DVD, which have been great (mostly 4 or 5 star reviews)… until today.
 Someone left a one star review, along with a nasty comment about our “low budget production.”
 (Shameless self promotion side note: If you’d be so kind to leave a 5-star review on the DVD, I’d be super grateful!).
 When I investigated this customer further, it became clear that she’s no stranger to leaving 1-star product reviews.
 So be it.
 Here’s what this Debbie Downer doesn’t know:

 The DVD project is something that I was (and still am) very proud of.
 I’ve taught the art of hooping to thousands of kids over the past decade, and I’ve seen the way it’s helped to build their self confidence.
 I think it’s a win anytime we can get kids moving, playing and expressing themselves creatively.
 Molly and the Hoola Monsters was born from a genuine desire to help children and to instill healthy habits among youth.
-And while I may not have had the 80K that I was originally quoted to executive the project, I’m proud of what I created alongside my business partner Suzanne, who helped to make it possible.
+And while I may not have had the 80K that I was originally quoted to execute the project, I’m proud of what I created alongside my business partner Suzanne, who helped to make it possible.
 We also had the opportunity to collaborate with other artists like Beebs & Her Moneymakers and Bean Spence – which made the project even sweeter.

 So, yea – I can let the 1-star review get me down.
 OR I can keep pushing forward on the passion projects that enable me to jump out of bed with rigor and excitement each morning, ready to rock my day.